Fence line reclaimed near Crivitz, WI

 The Problem: Brush Is Taking Over Your Farm

 Every year, fence lines get narrower as brush encroaches from both sides.
 Pastures that haven't been grazed hard shrink under prickly ash, box elder, and wild rose.
 Field edges creep inward.
-Drainage ditches fill with brush that blocks water flow.

 You're losing productive acreage — and once brush gets established, it's nearly impossible to push back with a tractor and brush hog alone.
 Hand cutting takes forever, and the brush comes back within a season or two.